yonkov/Simple-Tour-Guide/readme.txt

 No, the scope of this plugin is the site frontend only.

 = Can I customize the tour beyond the existing options?
-You can override the plugin's js file and enqueue your own:
+You can override the plugin's default js file and enqueue your own:

     function my_modified_tour() {
         wp_dequeue_script( 'simple-tour-guide' );